tsuki-lang/tsuki/spec.md

 tsuki distinguishes between two types of variables: immutable variables, and mutable variables.

-An immutable variable is created using the `val` keyword:
+Variables are introduced into scope using the `let` keyword:
 ```
-val x = 1
+let x = 1
 ```
+The left-hand side of the `let` is the pattern that should be used for destructuring the value on the right.
+In this case, we simply want to bind the value `1` to a new name `x` so there's no complicated destructuring involved.

-The variable can be read from, but not assigned to:
+Variables can be read from, but not assigned:
 ```
 print(x)  # 1
 # x = 3   # error
 ```

-To create a mutable variable, `var` can be used:
+To create a mutable variable that _can_ be assigned to, `var` can be used in the pattern:
 ```
-var x = 1
+let var x = 1
 x = 3
 print(x)  # 3
 ```
 Note that variables are also statically-typed, so trying to assign a value of a different type than the initial assignment is an error:
 ```
-var x = 1
+let var x = 1
 x = "Hello"  # error
 ```

 The type of a variable can be specified explicitly by using a `:` after the variable name:
 ```
-val x: Int32 = 1
+let x: Int32 = 1
 ```

 Variable names can be shadowed, as that allows for greater ergonomics.
 The variable declared last in the innermost scope is always used when resolving shadowed names.